Ottawa-Bonnechere Graben: Geology

 Three of the central Monteregian Hills viewed from space (from left: Mont Saint-Hilaire, Mont Rougemont and Mont Yamaska).

 Since the Late Proterozoic to Early Paleozoic, erosion has removed the volcanic peaks, exposing a number of relic volcanic pipes, such as Callander Bay and the Manitou Islands in Lake Nipissing.

 These features are subterranean geological structures formed by the violent, supersonic eruption of deep-origin volcanoes.
 Batholiths and dikes were also exposed by erosion, such as the Timber Lake, Mulock, West Arm, Powassan and Bonfield batholiths.
 The expressions of a thick pile of dominantly mafic, bimodal volcanics and the Tibbit Hill volcanics in the Humber Zone of the Quebec Appalachians are believed to be related to the formation of the Ottawa-Bonnechere Graben.
 The precise age of these volcanics is unknown but they are either early Cambrian and late Precambrian.
 This volcanism was probably coeval with the emplacement of the Grenville dike swarm.

 Minor but significant igneous activity occurred during the Mesozoic era, including kimberlite emplacement during the Jurassic period, and the development of alkalic intrusions along the Ottawa-Bonnechere Graben and elsewhere in Ontario.
 This second episode of alkalic volcanism occurred along the eastern part of the graben in the early Cretaceous.

 The products of this event are the Monteregian Hills in Montérégie, Quebec.
-These are thought to have formed as a result of the North American plate sliding westward over a long-lived center of upwelling magma called the New England hotspot, and is the eroded remnants of intrusive stocks.
+These are thought to have formed as a result of the North American plate sliding westward over a long-lived centre of upwelling magma called the New England hotspot, and is the eroded remnants of intrusive stocks.

 These intrusive stocks have been variously interpreted as the feeder intrusions of long extinct volcanoes, which would have been active about 125 million years ago, or as intrusives that never breached the surface in volcanic activity.
 Of all these features, Mont Saint-Hilaire is the best known as a source of rare specimens.